trustmark-2005-ltd/TrustMark-BusinessSearch-Integration/README.md

 >Search powered by

-_TrustMark Logo variant to be provided that is most suited to your use case_
+_A TrustMark Logo variant that is most suited to your use case will be provided_

 >TrustMark is the only UK Government-Endorsed Quality Scheme for home improvements carried out in and around the home.
 We are passionate about quality and assurance and what that means for homeowners and our Registered Businesses.